-Have you been at my venue before?
+Have you been to my venue before?
 Do you know where to set up and how much space you need?

 Hiring a photo booth company with prior experience at a venue can provide some great value to the overall service.
 However, a “No, we have not” is not an automatic disqualification, as most venues are very accommodating of photo booths and provide the necessary space and adjacent power.

 Is there a limit to how many photos I can take?

 Most photo booth companies will advertise unlimited sessions for the duration of your rental.
 Make sure they won’t cut your guests off after one session.
 Unlimited means unlimited.